project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

     tr = Transition.from_env('hello_comp')

-Lets look at a sample of some commonly used features that allow us to peek inside our components.
+Lets look at a sample of some commonly used features that allow us to peek inside the components.
 These features are extremely useful to navigate the component and should become familiar.

 The first and probably most useful method call is to be able to retrieve